samuelefrni/new-york-times-clone/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE.md](link-to-license.md) file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)

 ## Contact